-Issuing CAs must issue Certificates with name forms compliant to RFC 5280 and compliance to section 7.1.4 of CA/B Forum Baseline Requirements for SSL, EV Code Signing Certificates that chain up to Publicly Trusted Root.
+Issuing CAs must issue Certificates with name forms compliant to RFC 5280 and section 7.1.4 of CA/B Forum Baseline Requirements for SSL, EV Code Signing Certificates that chain up to Publicly Trusted Root.

-The content of the Certificate Issuer Distinguished Name field shall match the Subject DN of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.
+The content of the Certificate Issuer Distinguished Name field matches the Subject DN of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.